 The Preface is below.
 Click here to read two excerpts from the book.
 Use back button to return to this web page.

 Sherman's Mistress in Savannah is a work of historical fiction.
 The history part revolves around the occupation of Savannah by General William Tecumseh Sherman and his Union army December 1864 – January 1865.
 Characters in the story include many real people besides Sherman: Brig-General John W. Geary, Major Henry Hitchcock, Mayor Richard Arnold, Josephine Clay Habersham, Fanny Yates Cohen, Lt.
 Cornelius Platter, Englishman Charles Green, businessman Gazaway Bugg Lamar, Reverend Garrison Frazier, Secretary of War Edwin M. Stanton and others.
-(Click here for list of all historical figures who appear in the book.)
 Though of necessity all dialogue is invented, the general outline of events is a matter of historical record.
 Many of these people left written documents, such as Sherman’s Memoirs, the correspondence of war generals, and the diaries of Cohen, Platter and Hitchcock.
 In the book passages from historical documents are in bold face and bracketed by asterisks.

 The principal fiction involves Belle Anderson, Belle’s family, and her unique relationship with General Sherman during the Savannah occupation.
 Gustav Heinz and Savannah Gardens, Sophie, Captain Parker, Sarah Malone and Elizabeth Elliott are entirely fictional, as are several minor characters.
 However, when Belle interacts with historical figures some of the invented dialogue acknowledges facts of the era, e.g., Sherman’s Field Orders, Fanny Cohen’s diary, Josephine Habersham’s family tragedy, Henry Hitchcock’s military role.
 (An appendix lists all the Civil War-era historical characters mentioned anywhere in the book.)